ugwusomto/kudai-bank-api/README.md

-## Kudai Bank API
+## Open Payment API

-Kudai Bank is a Node.js application that provides a comprehensive API for bank operations.
+Open Payment API is a Node.js application that provides a comprehensive API for bank operations.
 It offers functionalities for both users and administrators, making it a versatile solution for financial management.

 ## Features